elastic/integrations/packages/jamf_compliance_reporter/docs/README.md

 # Jamf Compliance Reporter

-The [Jamf Compliance Reporter](https://docs.jamf.com/compliance-reporter/documentation/Compliance_Reporter_Overview.html) Integration collects and parses data received from Jamf Compliance Reporter using TLS or HTTP Endpoint.
+The [Jamf Compliance Reporter](https://docs.jamf.com/compliance-reporter/documentation/Compliance_Reporter_Overview.html) Integration collects and parses data received from Jamf Compliance Reporter using a TLS or HTTP endpoint.

 ## Requirements
 - Enable the Integration with the TLS or HTTP Endpoint input.